AvtsVivek/LearnVsExt/src/tasks/900930-JsonEditor/Articles/3-ITextBuffer.md

 - both ITextBufferFactoryService and ITextDocumentFactoryService are MEF components

-almost all methods of creating/retrieving ITextBuffer/ITextDocument require the IContentType (we talked about content types earlier, last article), and where it is not required, it is either predefined (for example, [this variant of the CreateTextBuffer() method](https://docs.microsoft.com/en-us/dotnet/api/microsoft.visualstudio.text.itextbufferfactoryservice.createtextbuffer#Microsoft_VisualStudio_Text_ITextBufferFactoryService_CreateTextBuffer) creates a buffer with ContentType == "text") or is taken from the context (as in [CreateTextDocument(ITextBuffer, String)](https://docs.microsoft.com/en-us/dotnet/api/microsoft.visualstudio.text.itextdocumentfactoryservice.createtextdocument) – here the ContentType is already set in ITextBuffer)
+- almost all methods of creating/retrieving ITextBuffer/ITextDocument require the IContentType (we talked about content types earlier, the previous article in this series), and where it is not required, it is either predefined (for example, [this variant of the CreateTextBuffer() method](https://docs.microsoft.com/en-us/dotnet/api/microsoft.visualstudio.text.itextbufferfactoryservice.createtextbuffer#Microsoft_VisualStudio_Text_ITextBufferFactoryService_CreateTextBuffer) creates a buffer with ContentType == "text") or is taken from the context (as in [CreateTextDocument(ITextBuffer, String)](https://docs.microsoft.com/en-us/dotnet/api/microsoft.visualstudio.text.itextdocumentfactoryservice.createtextdocument) – here the ContentType is already set in ITextBuffer)

 Below is a small example of using both factories, as well as an example of working with ITextDocument events and methods (the example is somewhat far-fetched – you should not look for a serious grain of benefit in it)